European Parliamentary Elections

 The candidates on the list are listed in the order determined by the party, and this order cannot be modified after the list is submitted.
 The same candidate can only appear on one party’s list.

-The list, along with the recommendation forms, must be submitted to the National Election Commission (address: 1054 Budapest, Alkotmány utca 3.) by 4:00 PM on the 37th day before the election.
+The list, along with the recommendation sheets, must be submitted to the National Election Commission (address: 1054 Budapest, Alkotmány Street 3.) by 4:00 PM on the 37th day before the election.

 For submitting the list, the L3 form is used, while for providing the data of candidates on the list, Hungarian candidates use the SZ2 form, and non-Hungarian candidates use the SZ3 form.

 All the recommendation forms requested must be returned to the National Election Office by 4:00 PM on the 37th day before the election (the deadline for submitting the list).
-Any recommendation form that does not contain a recommendation must be returned by 4:00 PM on the 36th day before the election.
-A recommendation form is considered empty if it contains no data.
-It is not considered empty if the written data is crossed out, scratched out, or rendered illegible by a corrector or any other method.
+Any recommendation sheet that does not contain a recommendation must be returned by 4:00 PM on the 36th day before the election.
+A recommendation sheet is considered empty if it contains no data.
+A recommendation sheet on which the entered data has been crossed out, erased, or made illegible by correction fluid or other means cannot be considered a blank sheet.

 Anyone can submit the forms to the National Election Office without a power of attorney.
 If the obligation to return the forms is not fulfilled, the National Election Commission must impose a fine.
-The fine is 1,000 HUF for each missing recommendation form.
-The fine will be jointly borne by all nominating organizations participating in a joint list in the case of a joint list, or by the nominating organization in the case of an independent list.
+The fine is 1,000 HUF for each missing recommendation sheet.
+A fine imposed by the election commission shall be borne by the nominating organization that submitted the list in the case of an independent list, and, in the case of a joint list, jointly and severally by all nominating organizations participating in the submission of the list.

-However, no fine can be imposed for recommendation forms that are submitted after the deadline for the list submission, but before the last possible day to submit the recommendation form, without any recommendations.
+However, no fine can be imposed for recommendation sheets that are submitted after the deadline for the list submission, but before the last possible day to submit the recommendation sheet, without any recommendations.

-The National Election Office will verify the submitted recommendations within 3 days of the list submission.
+The National Election Office will verify the submitted recommendations within 3 days of the submission of the list.

 The representative of the nominating organization may be present during the verification process but cannot interfere with it.
 Additionally, if requested, the National Election Office will inform the nominating organization about the results of the verification.